March 20, 2022

 RESUPPLY

-A tower of AZT hiker boxes stood behind her counter piled five feet high and at least six feet wide.
+A tower of AZT hiker boxes stood behind her counter, piled five feet high and at least six feet wide.
 That was a heck of a lot of resupply boxes waiting to be picked up!
-My position at the front end of the pack this season meant I was probably seeing 90% of the packages coming though here and it was impressive!
+My position at the front end of the pack this season meant I was probably seeing 90% of the packages coming through here and it was impressive!
 The AZT used to be a sleepy trail, but it seemed to be booming in popularity now.

 The marina had a small area beside their parking lot set up just for AZT hikers.
-There were a couple of picnic tables there, some trash cans, a small patch of artificial turn, and a shed that served as both a hiker box (to offload unwanted resupply items) and a power station with an outlet and power strip to charge our phones and other electronic devices.
+There were a couple of picnic tables there, some trash cans, a small patch of artificial turf, and a shed that served as both a hiker box (to offload unwanted resupply items) and a power station with an outlet and power strip to charge our phones and other electronic devices.

 AN UNEXPECTED NEARO